jesscel/jesscel.github.io/_posts/2019-12-11-Stanford-Course-Review-CS103.md

-# Stanford Course Review CS103 - Computability Theory and Complexity Theory

 For me, **CS103: Mathematical Foundations of Computing** is one of the class in which I had the most fun and also most pain taking it.
 Before taking this class, I did not have a lot experience writing mathematical proofs, and the only memories I had for writing proofs were painful and boring.
 However, this course made me realize how much fun it is to write proofs from all different angles and to explore the fundamental aspects of the world around us via proofs.

 Structurally, CS103 covers and addresses three major questions:

-- Why are some problems harder to solve than others?
+* Why are some problems harder to solve than others?
-- What problems can we solve with a computer?
+* What problems can we solve with a computer?
-- How can we be certain in our answers to these questions?
+* How can we be certain in our answers to these questions?

 The actual order the course address the problems is backward.
 Starting from the third problem, we were introduced to a bunch of new concepts in discrete math - e.g. sets, graphs, binary relations - logic - e.g. first-order logic, propositional logic - and proving methods - e.g. proof by contrapositive, contradiction, induction.
 All of these concepts are preparation for the most challenging part of the course where we address the first two problems listed above.
 I personally found the first two questions, which are addressed by Computability Theory and Complexity Theory, respectively - the most interesting and challenging topics of the course.
 So in this article, I tried to put together the important concepts and theorems for these two topics, which I focused on during my review for the final.

-### Computability Theory
+## Computability Theory

 What *problems* can we *solve* with a *computer*?

 To address this question above, we need to first define "problem" and "computer".
 Later, we will also need to know what it means to "solve" a problem.
 In CS103, the Formal Language Theory is adopted to define "problem".
 As for "computer", we will focus on two big categories: finite automata and Turing machine.

-#### Formal Lanuage Theory
+### Formal Lanuage Theory

 Since every problem is a sequence of characters, or a string, the Formal Language Theory formulate problems as set of strings.

-#### Finite automata
+### Finite automata

 *Finite automata are an abstraction of computers with finite amount of resources.*